Helix-Dev-Q/Better-Legendary/README.md

 - **Login failed** — make sure you only copied the code value, not the whole JSON
 - **Download keeps erroring** — just restart it, it resumes automatically
 - **App won't open** — make sure you're on Windows 10/11 64-bit

+## Credits to Legendary for hte main stuff